 Don’t overdo it

-Don’t get fooled into thinking the more images the better.
-It depends on the industry you are in, but sometimes less is more when it comes to your images.
+Don’t get fooled into thinking the more images, the better.
+It depends on the industry you are in, but sometimes less is more when it comes to your pictures.
 It’s more important that the images are in context, and tagged correctly.

 Use a Content Delivery Network